|

 could be much stronger.

-One must look to natural science and shift from word-based
+to natural science and shift from word-based

 indexing to concept-based indexing.